Skip to Main Content

 London's bar geography rewards specificity.
 Soho and its immediate surrounds contain a concentration of independently operated cocktail bars that have no real equivalent elsewhere in the UK.
 The nearest comparisons are in Edinburgh, where Bramble has held a comparable position in that city's bar culture for years, or in Manchester, where Schofield's operates as a benchmark for the northern England bar scene.
 But the London context is different: the density of competition is higher, the turnover is faster, and the press scrutiny is constant.

 Within Soho specifically, 68 and Boston occupies a position closer to the neighbourhood-bar end of the spectrum than to the destination-bar end.
 It does not carry the theatrical ambition of A Bar with Shapes For a Name, nor the long-standing critical reputation of 69 Colebrooke Row.
-Its peer set is better understood as bars that prioritise the experience of being in a room over the performance of being seen in one.
+Its comparable set is better understood as bars that prioritise the experience of being in a room over the performance of being seen in one.
 Academy and Amaro operate in a loosely comparable register, though each with distinct programme emphases.

-For readers tracking the UK bar scene more broadly, the comparison set extends beyond London.
 Bar Kismet in Halifax, Mojo Leeds, and Dear Friend Bar in Dartmouth each represent a regional approach to the question of what a serious independent bar looks like outside the capital.
 Internationally, Bar Leather Apron in Honolulu and Lab 22 in Cardiff show how the same bar-food integration argument plays out in very different market conditions.
 The London version of this conversation, at a Greek Street address with the attendant rents and competition, is played under considerably tighter constraints.

 Planning Your Visit: Practical Details

 Greek Street sits in the heart of Soho, walkable from Tottenham Court Road (Central and Northern lines) and Leicester Square (Northern and Piccadilly lines).
 The address at number 5 places it at the northern end of the street, closer to Soho Square than to Shaftesbury Avenue.
-For a broader picture of London's dining and drinking options, the EP Club London guide covers the full range of the city's bar and restaurant scene by neighbourhood.

 Venue Comparison: Greek Street and Soho Peers